afofaj/Hiive/timezone-app/README.md

 The manual test cases can be found in the `time-keeper-test-cases.xlsx` file.

-**Two** of the E2e test scenarios failed because the assertions are meant to test current issues in the web app.
+**Three** of the E2e test scenarios failed because the assertions are meant to test current issues in the web app.
 These tests will pass when the issues are fixed by the developer.